dnguyen800/dnguyen800.github.io/_posts/2019-04-15-wireless-standard.md

 ## What you need to know
 There is yet another set of wireless standards in the smart home space that you need to be familiar with.
-Popular standards like Wi-Fi, Bluetooth, RF and infrared didn’t quite make the cut for smart home use, so we’re left with two newish standards: Zigbee and Z-Wave.
+Popular standards like Wi-Fi, Bluetooth, RF and infrared didn’t quite make the cut for smart home use, so we’re left with two new-ish standards: Zigbee and Z-Wave.
 Each has their set of advantages and disadvantages with no clear winner.

 Your hub supports most of the wireless standards (Zigbee, Z-Wave, Wi-Fi), but connected devices usually support only one of those standards.
 Adding to the confusion are companies like Philips, Ikea, Sengled, and Xiaomi selling their own Zigbee hubs that are compatible with their respective bulbs only.
 Great job segmenting the market there, people.